ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 JSON-LD defines different types of transformations that can be applied to structure the data output.

 RDF (and JSON-LD) has different forms that are all equivalent.
-The same object can be formatted as compacted version where the IRIs are explicit.
+The same object can be formatted as compacted version where the URIs of the properties are explicit.
 This is less readable but often the server responses will be explicit like this.

 ```json
 {